ChilliCream/graphql-platform/website/src/blog/2019-05-08-performance.md

 ## Summary

-We are investing heavily in performance and stability and see perfomance as feature.
+We are investing heavily in performance and stability and see performance as feature.
 One other area we are working on is the subscription implementation.
 We will replace the current implementation with one built on top of the Microsoft pipeline API, this is why we are moving again subscription stitching to the next version.

 Stitching is also one area we will start to improve performance-wise once we have the execution plan feature implemented.